woctezuma/steam-labs-recommender/data/README.md

 };
 ```

--   `gInputApps.json` contains a list of info about my 50 most played Steam games, which is the input to the algorithm:
+-   `gInputApps.json` contains a list of info about my 50 most played Steam games, which is the algorithm input:
     - n: counter of the last played games ; the most recently played game is assigned 0, the previous one 1, etc.
     - a: app id,
     - p: playtime (in hours),